agamagtdM10102148/commercialization-public/manufacture/desktop/pbr-faq.md

 <td align="left">The /drivers option is not required if the provisioning package being created is to be used for Push-button reset features.
 Push-button reset features persist the drivers which are already installed, making it unnecessary to reapply the factory-preinstalled drivers.
 Note: Driver applets installed outside of the driver INF package are captured using ScanState’s /apps option.</td>
 </tr>
 <tr class="odd">
-<td align="left">How much available disk space is required in order for the Refresh your PC feature to run successfully?</td>
+<td align="left">How much available disk space is required in order for the Keep my files feature to run successfully?</td>
 <td align="left">If you have converted the installed customizations into file pointers referencing the customizations package created using ScanState, the required disk space is: 4GB + size_of_ppkg<em>0.2
 <p>Otherwise, the required disk space is: 4GB + size_of_ppkg</em>2</p></td>
 </tr>